AstralProtocol/astralprotocol/docs/docs/logbook/multi-entry-views.md

 Multi-entry views display collections of log entries overlaid on a map.
 This interface can give you:

-- a bird's-eye view of all of the entries you've recorded
+- a bird's-eye view of all of the entries you've recorded (i.e. address view)
-- entries recorded in a particular area over a particular timeframe
+- entries recorded in a particular area over a particular timeframe (location view)
-- entries from a curated list of addresses, say of friends or particular token holders
+- entries from a curated list of addresses, say of friends or particular token holders (group view)
-- entries that share a hashtag or work in the string memo
+- entries that share a hashtag or work in the string memo (hashtag / topic view)

 This provides a location-based discovery tool to see what people are posting about places that are relevant to you.